WHAT IS THE PURPOSE OF A COVER LETTER?

 To some, a cover letter can seem like a strenuous extra step in the job application process.
 Many job seekers don’t understand the purpose of a cover letter or how important a cover letter is to their application.
 If you’re actively looking for a job or trying to get hired, a cover letter is crucial to marketing yourself as the perfect candidate for the position.
 In fact, many hiring managers do not consider a resume that does not have an accompanying cover letter.

 But don’t worry – anyone who can write a grammatically correct letter can write an effective cover letter.
-Continue reading to learn more about the purpose of cover letters, how it’ll make your resume stand apart, and why it’s crucial to getting the job you want.
+Continue reading to learn more about the purpose of cover letters, how they’ll make your resume stand apart, and why it’s crucial to getting the job you want.
 In this article, you’ll understand the thinking and planning necessary to create a cover letter that drives results.

 What’s the Purpose of a Cover Letter?

-While a resume offers the technical and logistical details of your skills and work experience, a cover letter offers insight into your soft skills, attitude and motivations, according to Indeed.
+While a resume offers the technical and logistical details of your skills and work experience, a cover letter offers insight into your soft skills, attitude, and motivations, according to Indeed.
 A cover letter serves as a succinct yet comprehensive introduction to you as a job candidate and provides more information on your background and work experience.
 It adds to the information on your resume by expanding on your skill sets, achievements, and successes.

 Also known as a motivation letter, a cover letter is a formal business document that is attached to your job application.
-A cover letter is typically the first item a recruiter or hiring manager will see when they get to your resume out of the pile of applications, so it should be clean and visually organized to make the best first impression.
+A cover letter is typically the first item a recruiter or hiring manager will see when they get your resume out of the pile of applications, so it should be clean and visually organized to make the best first impression.

 As the first contact between you and your prospective employer, a cover letter is key to presenting yourself as a memorable candidate who has the skills and experience that the employer is seeking.
 The goal of a cover letter is to provide specific context about you as the applicant, including what is motivating you to apply and why you are the best candidate for the position.
 In other words, the purpose of a cover letter is to give the recruiter or hiring manager the details they need to know about you as a candidate that gives them a better understanding of what you’ll bring to the organization if you are hired.

 It’s helpful to view your cover letter as a marketing tool – with it, you can promote yourself as a candidate and demonstrate how you can add value to the organization.
-Sometimes, a well written cover letter can be more powerful than the resume itself!
+Sometimes, a well-written cover letter can be more powerful than the resume itself!

 Doing your research about the organization and the job opening before writing your letter will assist you in writing the most relevant content.
 Be sure to use your cover letter to demarcate a clear connection between your goals and the organization’s values.
 Specifically relating your skills and qualifications to the organization and the role makes it easier for the recruiter or hiring manager to imagine how you will fit in the role, and that will set you apart from the other candidates.